cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 things happen all the time, and the problem accumulates quickly as the dependencies of your project grow.

-We could pin Flake8 using something like the following:
+You could pin Flake8 using something like the following:

 ```python
 session.install("flake8==3.7.9")
 ```

-This approach improves our situation, but it has some limitations:
+This approach improves the situation, but it has some limitations:

 - We're back to handling requirements manually, rather than using Poetry's rich support for dependency management.